 |Most likely, playgrounds aren’t used in the summer when it’s just too hot for kids to play outdoors.|

-As the days wind down toward our leaving the USA once again on August 1st, we find ourselves beginning to switch mental gears.
-This past almost two months in the US catapulted us both into a state of mind far removed from our now familiar reality, almost five years since it’s inception.
+As the days wind down toward our leaving the USA again on August 1st, we find ourselves beginning to switch mental gears.
+This past almost two months in the US catapulted us both into a state of mind far removed from our now familiar reality, nearly five years since its inception.

 The time has been well spent with family and friends, rekindling relationships in entirely new ways as we’ve all matured and changed as the years have rolled on.

 |Landscaping in housing development.|

 Our grandchildren have grown and, our children have settled into their lives as they’ve worked their way into “middle age” with grace and dignity.
 It’s hard enough to believe how old we are, but then, even more so when we consider the ages of our children ranging from 42 to 50 years old.